 MyPlate replaced the food pyramid.
 It comes from the U.S. government as a way to picture what to put on your plate.

-The beauty of MyPlate is in using a plate icon to "measure" the relative portion sizes of the food groups you're eating.
-You don't have to eat from every food group at every meal.
-Instead you can use MyPlate as a guide for what to eat each day.
+The beauty of MyPlate is in using a plate icon to "measure" the relative portion sizes of what you're eating.et.

 Eating the MyPlate way means filling half your plate with vegetables and fruits, adding slightly more veggies than fruits.

 Go for a colorful mix.
 You'll get plenty of nutrients that way.